| China, with a recorded history of 5,000

 of the world and attracts countless people from near and far to

 appreciate, and buy the choicest porcelain around.
+Chinese Pottery has a history of

 over 8,000 years and known as the oldest artwork of human